baobabstack-code/Color-Tech/EMAIL_SETUP_GUIDE.md

 Your ColorTech Panel Beaters website now automatically sends email notifications when customers submit contact forms.

+> **Status**: Email notifications are fully implemented and ready to use once SMTP settings are configured.

 ## Features

 - ✅ **Admin Notifications**: Admins receive beautifully formatted emails for each form submission